-The Waka Kotahi New Zealand Transport Agency has introduced a nationally consistent road classification system - the "One Network Road Classification" (ONRC).
-This system will determine the levels of service that Waka Kotahi will fund across all local networks.
+The New Zealand Transport Agency has introduced a nationally consistent road classification system - the "One Network Road Classification" (ONRC).
+This system will determine the levels of service which Waka Kotahi will fund across all local networks.
 It measures performance over six areas - efficiency, safety, resilience, amenity, travel time reliability and accessibility.
 This means that there will be changes to maintenance treatments for some of the District's low-volume roads.
-However, while the funding envelope approved by Waka Kotahi is expected to be in August 2021 for the 2021-24 period is at a slightly increased level compared to 2018-21, it is substantially less than funding requested to maintain our roading assets at the current levels of service.
+However, while the funding envelope approved by Waka Kotahi is expected to be in August 2021 for the 2021-24 period is at a slightly increased level compared to 2018-21, to maintain current levels of service, there is a recognition that there are safety improvements (e.g. to bridge approaches) which need to be achieved.

 In order to get the most out of this funding envelope, Council has adopted a 'fix as you go' approach to roads that may be impacted by increased heavy traffic activities like forestry for a short time.
-This means that, for a road normally used by a small number of vehicles, any potholes or issues will be fixed at the time the defect occurs, rather than strengthen the road (at considerable cost) before the forestry operations start.
+This means that, for a road which is normally used by a small number of vehicles, any potholes or issues will be fixed at the time the defect occurs, rather than strengthen the road (at considerable cost) before the forestry operations start.

 Roadside drainage is critical in handling the bigger and more frequent storm events.
-In addition, Council needs to have capacity to fund its local share if there are storm events that result in substantial damage to the network.
-Full subsidy from Waka Kotahi is very unlikely.
-All the financial information is reflected in the graphs on the next page.
+In addition, Council needs to have capacity to fund its local share if there are storm events which result in substantial damage to the network: 100% subsidy from Waka Kotahi is very unlikely.
+All the financial information reflected in the graphs on the next page.